Help and support

 The display that allows you to control and navigate through your phone by touching the screen with one or more fingers.

 Technology that lets you unlock your phone using your fingerprints.
-On the new Samsung Galaxy S5, it can also be used for payment via PayPal.
+It can also be used for payment via PayPal.
 To register a print, you need to swipe your finger eight times.
 This helps keep it secure.

 A megapixel is one million pixels, and is a term used for the number of pixels in an image.
 Simply put, the higher the megapixel, the better the picture quality.

-The display resolution of a mobile phone is the number of pixels that can be displayed.
-It is usually quoted as width × height.
-For example, "1024x768" means the width is 1024 pixels and the height is 768 pixels.
+Resolution refers to the quality of an image, whether it’s a photo, video or the screen itself.
+It is measured in the number of pixels displayed along the horizontal and vertical lines.
+It is usually quoted as width x height – 1024 x 768 means the width is 1024 pixels and the height is 768 pixels.

-Active-matrix organic light-emitting diode - a type of display used in mobile phones.
-AMOLED screens are very thin, meaning they don’t need a backlight.
+Fun fact: AMOLED screens are so thin that they don’t need a backlight.
 This can help save battery power.

 A version of AMOLED that uses less power, is thinner and reflects less light.
 The layer of the screen that detects touch is built into the screen, rather than on top of it.
 According to Samsung, Super AMOLED reflects one-fifth as much sunlight as standard AMOLED, making it better to use outside.